Valiantsin2021/API_Cypress_DropBox_test/Readme.md

 ##### 5. Perform negative tests for upload, search and delete requests with assertions on wrong endpoints and wrong body/headers data

 ## Job done:

-### Postman

-1. Environment with variables and constants
-2. Positive and Negative test suites
-3. Html and junit reporters
-4. Jenkinsfile
-5. Github Actions yml file
-6. Html report publish on gh-pages

 ### Cypress